uatragada/Python-Part3/README.md

 # Readme

-If you have questions about this week's lab, reading, or lecture, ANY TA for this class can help you with any problems.
+If you have questions about this week's lab ANY TA for this class can help you with any problems.

 ## Getting Started Again™